 4 — Conclusion

-Since the days when the Messiah walked the earth, institutionalized Christian religions have been systematically replacing our Lord’s “good news” with humanly-derived doctrines designed to focus our attention on church institutions and their leaders, rather than the teachings of Jesus Christ.
-Just like the 1st Century religious leaders who turned against our Lord and Savior, modern Christian leaders work to suppress what Jesus taught.
+Since the days when the Messiah walked the earth, institutionalized Christian religions have been systematically replacing our Lord’s “good news” with humanly-derived doctrines designed to focus our attention on churches and their leaders, rather than the teachings of Jesus Christ.
+And just like the 1st Century religious leaders who turned against our Lord and Savior, modern Christian leaders work to suppress what Jesus taught.

 The Veil Lifts